elderlybeginner/target_shooting/README.md

 ### Calculating centroid

-Measurement is to be set as the distance from the center to default place.
+Measurement is to be set as the distance from the center to the default place.
 Then we calculate holes position as a list of lists:

 h1 = [x, y], h2 = [x, y], ... hn = [x,y]